-If you drop out of the graduate program, but wish to return, you must file a Readmission Application (GS307), available at http://gradstudies.ucdavis.edu/forms/ at least six weeks prior to the beginning of the quarter in which you plan to enroll.
-The Atmospheric Science Graduate Group requires additional documentation for readmission application.
+If you drop out of the graduate program, but wish to return, you must file an Application for Readmission, available at http://gradstudies.ucdavis.edu/forms/ at least six weeks prior to the beginning of the quarter in which you plan to enroll.
+The ATM Graduate Group requires additional documentation for readmission application.
 Please see the ASGG Student Affairs Officer for details.